spree/spree/guides/src/content/developer/core/addresses.md

 ## Users

-As of Spree 4.0 `Spree::User` can have multiple addresses and can select them on the checkout and account page.
-Previously this feature was part of the [spree_address_book](https://github.com/spree-contrib/spree_address_book) extension.
+As of Spree 4.0 `Spree::User` can have multiple addresses and can manage them on the Checkout and Account page.
+Previously this feature was part of the [Spree Address Book](https://github.com/spree-contrib/spree_address_book) extension.
 Each `Spree::Address` object has a `user_id` column which links to the User.

 Additionaly in the `Spree::User` model you have `ship_address_id` and `bill_address_id` columns which indicates default shipping and billing addresses.